Sobia-s/sobia-s/README.md

 <div align="left">

-# Hi and Welcome to My GitHub!👋
+# Hi and Welcome to My GitHub! 👋

 ## I'm Sobia, a Frontend React Developer, product builder, and creator of Lumina.

 - I build responsive, accessible web experiences with React & JavaScript<br>
 - I'm the Founder & Lead Developer of Lumina, a complete React portfolio system<br>